LucasIsasmendi/sdg/moocs/readme.md

 - [Business](#business)
 - [Specializations](#specializations)

+## u.lab
+### Leading Change in Times of Disruption
+[edx](https://www.edx.org/course/ulab-leading-change-in-times-of-disruption) 6 weeks ~ ⏳ 1 hour per week

+Learn how to lead change in social systems by exploring two root questions of creativity: Who is my Self?
+What is my Work?

+###  Leading From the Emerging Future
+[edx](https://www.edx.org/course/ulab-leading-from-the-emerging-future) 14 weeks ~ ⏳ 4-6 hours per week

+While you can complete the course at your own pace, the instructors will facilitate Live Sessions on a monthly basis
+1. Co-Initiating
+2. Co-Sensing
+3. Presencing
+4. Co-Creating
+5. Co-Evolving
+6. The Journey Ahead

 ## General
 - 👉 [Sustainability of Social-Ecological Systems: the Nexus between Water, Energy and Food](/moocs/general/sos-es.md) ~ Universitat Autònoma de Barcelona
 - 👉 [The Sustainable Development Goals – A global, transdisciplinary vision for the future](/moocs/general/sdg-gtvf.md) ~ University of Copenhagen (10 hours)